 I love travel and experiencing different cultures.
 Outside of music, I always wanted to be a social worker, helping people in need around the world.
-Were you always as fashionable as you are today?
-Did you ever have an awkward period?

 Yes!
 Junior high was a very rough time.
 I wanted to dress like (R&B singer) Aaliyah.
 In my failed attempts, I ended up wearing baggy, oversized clothes that were not flattering at all.
 I look back at pictures, and I'm horrified.
 What was I thinking!?!